Angelos1/scrambled_strings/README.md

 In order to have been able to test them I would also need to make the methods return the results and not print them directly.
 That would also be a better practise for a more scalable application.

+I thought of dockerizing this app but I found that it would make things more difficult for the sake of this exercise.
+You would need to exec the above command for running the app within the docker container.